KittyMcDonagh/kmcd-issue-tracking-project/README.md

 While bugs will be fixed for free, upvoting new features will cost a certain amount of money depending on the complexity of the requested feature (this will be decided upon per feature by the Vendor).

-The Issue Tracker will be used by both the vendor (_KMcD Accounting Solutions_) and clients to monitor and manage the progress of issues & features.
+The Issue Tracker will be used by both the Vendor (_KMcD Accounting Solutions_) and clients to monitor and manage the progress of issues & features.

 The app employs data protection policies in not allowing clients to see each others client codes, client details, or user ids.